SmarchSoftware/watchtower/README.md

 ![enter image description here](http://i.imgur.com/zYBjWsF.png)

+This page is intended for installation, please check out the wiki for more information about usage. (:construction: Currently completed: none.
+Currently incomplete: :busts_in_silhouette: Roles, :bust_in_silhouette: User, :key: Permissions, :scroll: Config FIles)

 ## Overview

 This package is to administer / manage your roles and permissions tables with the Shinobi role based access control system for Laravel 5.